alco/commando/README.md

 * customizable help and usage formatting options
 * execute --version and --help actions as soon as they are encountered
+* allow passing the help string through a filter (like Mix.shell.info)

 * REFACTOR ALL THE THINGS!!!